There are three ways to fax with a Windows 10 PC:

 To send (or receive) a fax from a Windows 10 Computer using Windows Fax and Scan you’ll need the following:

 - A computer running Windows 10

 - Modem or Fax Board on the computer (the majority of computers that have a telephone line connection have this ability)

 - A land-line phone line.
 The phone line should not be a VoIP phone connection as VoIP signals usually scramble a fax signal – for more details on faxing with VoIP, see our page on “why does my fax machine not work on my VoIP phone line?“

 - A document to send

-When using Windows Fax and Scan as a fax machine, the computer needs to always be on and connected to the phone line to receive a fax.
+When using Windows Fax and Scan as a fax machine, the computer needs always to be on and connected to the phone line to receive a fax.

 As well, the computer will not be able to use your internet connection to send and receive faxes – only the phone connection.